Heavy Rains Lash Southwestern Japan

 - Русский

-Tokyo, July 4 (Jiji Press)--Heavy rains lashed Japan's Kyushu southwestern Japan region Saturday morning, triggering emergency warnings in parts of Kumamoto and Kagoshima prefectures.
+Tokyo, July 4 (Jiji Press)--Heavy rains from a seasonal rain front lashed Japan's Kyushu southwestern Japan region on Saturday, triggering emergency warnings in parts of Kumamoto and Kagoshima prefectures.

-The Japan Meteorological Agency said there is a high possibility that disasters have already occurred, calling on residents to maintain the highest level of vigilance and ensure their safety.
+In the Kumamoto town of Tsunagi, one person was found in a state of cardiac arrest after a landslide.
+Another person was in serious condition in the flooding in the town of Ashikita.

-The emergency heavy rain warnings were issued at 4:50 a.m.
-(7:50 p.m.
-Friday GMT) to parts of Kumamoto, including the cities of Yatsushiro, Amakusa and Hitoyoshi, and parts of Kagoshima, including the cities of Akune and Isa.
+Search and rescue operations were underway as nine people were unaccounted for in Kumamoto.
+In the city of Yatsushiro, 40 residents were stranded.

-The Kuma River flooded in the Kumamoto village of Kuma at 5:55 a.m., the land ministry and others said.
-Flooding is expected to hit areas including the village as well as Yatsushiro and the town of Ashikita.
+The Kuma River flooded apparently at 10 locations.
+Two bridges were washed away.
+Landslides occurred at 15 locations in Kumamoto and one location in Kagoshima, according to the land ministry.

-"The situation requires people to make best efforts to protect their lives," Yoshihisa Nakamoto, director of the meteorological agency's Forecast Division, said at a press conference.
+"The situation requires people to make best efforts to protect their lives," Yoshihisa Nakamoto, director of the Japan Meteorological Agency's Forecast Division, said at a morning press conference.

 [Copyright The Jiji Press, Ltd.]